 Using dogs to hunt pigs on public land

-- only locate, bail or hold pigs - dogs must not be allowed to maul or kill pigs and hunters must take all necessary steps to ensure that their dogs do not inflict unnecessary pain on the pig
+- dogs must only locate, bail or hold pigs - dogs must not be allowed to maul or kill pigs and hunters must take all necessary steps to ensure that their dogs do not inflict unnecessary pain on the pig.

 Code of Practice